arindham-codes-cmd/PV-Output-Forecasting-/README.md

  - Compare plant performance and conversion efficiency in real-time

 Together, the models and dashboard form a robust decision-support system for solar operations and turning raw data into actionable insights.

+## Credits

+This project was originally created and maintained by **Arindham Krishna**.
+All logic, forecasting methodology, and data handling scripts were authored by [arindham-codes-cmd](https://github.com/arindham-codes-cmd).

+## Fork Notice

+If you’re viewing this project from a forked repository, please note that the original version was developed by **Arindham Krishna**.
+Visit the source repo here: [PV-Output-Forecasting](https://github.com/arindham-codes-cmd/PV-Output-Forecasting)